 UNIX Server - sapper.ssds.ucdavis.edu

-Create an account on the.
+- Create an account on the CRS UNIX Server.
 (Only Affiliates of the Division of Social Sciences at UC Davis wil be granted accounts.)

-Sapper.ssds.ucdavis.edu is a Dell R820 with 32 CPU cores, 512GB of RAM, approximately 6TB of useable disk space, running Redhat Linux Enterprise version 6.
-Please remember, the CRS UNIX system is still a SHARED SYSTEM and users should limit their number of jobs so others can carry out their work as well.
-Please report any suspected abuse to the CRS staff (http://www.ssds.ucdavis.edu/computing/guidelines.).
-System policies and user guidelines can be found on the CRS web site:
+- Sapper.ssds.ucdavis.edu is a Dell R820 with 32 CPU cores, 512GB of RAM, approximately 6TB of useable disk space, running Redhat Linux Enterprise version 6.
+Please remember, the SSDS UNIX system is still a SHARED SYSTEM and users should limit their number of jobs so others can carry out their work as well.
+Please report any suspected abuse to the SSDS staff (email@example.com).

-Upon receiving an email that your account has been created, you should make sure that you can log on to your account, and that you can access your files.
-Please report any problem directly to the CRS systems administrator.
+- Upon receiving an email that your account has been created, you should make sure that you can log on to your account, and that you can access your files.
+Please report any problem directly to the SSDS systems administrator.

 High Performance Computing

 The CRS also has cycles on the San Diego Supercomputer as part of the Triton Shared Computing Cluster or TSCC.
-To learn more about this resource consult the To determine whether your project is a suitable candidate for processing on the SDSC, contact . .
+To learn more about this resource consult the SDSC Web site.
+To determine whether your project is a suitable candidate for processing on the SDSC, contact email@example.com.

 The Data Service has a cold room appropriate for use of restricted access or confidential data.